-The Ideal Commercial Cow (ICC$) index is a Holstein sire ranking tool published exclusively by GENEX.
-The ICC$ index uses real-time economic indicators and scientific principles to address the needs of commercial dairy producers.
-The index includes science-based and data-driven genetic evaluations from multiple sources.
+The Ideal Commercial Cow (ICC$) index is a Holstein sire ranking tool developed to meet the demands of GENEX members and customers.
+The ICC$ index addresses the needs of commercial dairy producers using real-time economic indicators, scientific principles and data-driven genetic evaluations from multiple sources.

 How is genetic progress achievable with the ICC$ index?